wilbooorn/prepwork/cloud9/README.md

 ### Creating your workspace

 Once you've integrated your Github account with Cloud9, it's super easy to get your workspace set up.
-Go to you [Repositories][repos] page, and you should see a list of all your Github repos.
+Go to your [Repositories][repos] page, and you should see a list of all your Github repos.
 If you don't, ensure that you connected Cloud9 to your Github account properly.